Uncharted Waters: Selling a New Product Robustly: Main Results

-and \(p^{**} := s/\xi\), respectively.
+and \(p^{**} \coloneqq s/\xi\), respectively.

-Say that Seller uses \textbf{uniform information} if the induced distribution over posteriors is uniform over \([p^*,1]\), and may have a mass point at \(w = 0\) when the mean match value \(\mu\) is small.\footnote{In this case, the distribution over posteriors is a convex combination of a point mass at \(w=0\) and a uniform distribution over \([p^*,1]\).} This is illustrated in \autoref{dd1} and \autoref{dd2}.
-The information provision about the match value is ``noisy'' under uniform information: every posterior belief \(w \in [p^*,1]\) is assigned to a mix of high and low match values.
-Say that Seller uses \textbf{full information} if the distribution over posteriors is the binary distribution with support \(\{0,1\}\).
-This distribution, illustrated in \autoref{fdf}, fully reveals the match value: if the realized posterior is 1 (0), the match value is high (low) with probability one.
-Seller uses \textbf{mixture information} if the induced distribution over posteriors is uniform over \((p^{**},1)\) and has a mass point at \(w = 1\).
-As the name suggests, such an information provision policy shares features of the previous two; this is shown in \autoref{dtm}.
-Like uniform information, information provision is noisy; however, if posterior \(w = 1\) realizes, the match value must be high.
-The formal definitions of these information provision policies can be found in \cref{omd}.
+Say that Seller uses \textbf{uniform information} if the induced distribution over posteriors \(H\) has no mass point at \(1\) and is uniform on a single interval ending at \(1\), apart from a possible mass point at \(0\).\footnote{When the prior \(\mu\) is small, the uniform interval alone would have mean above \(\mu\).
+The expected posterior is then brought back to \(\mu\) by assigning the remaining probability to posterior \(0\).
+Using the lowest posterior minimizes the probability needed for this adjustment and leaves more probability on the uniform segment.} This is illustrated in \autoref{subfig:unif}.
+The information provided about the match value is ``noisy'' under uniform information: each posterior in the interior of the uniform interval can arise under both the high and low match values.
+Say that Seller uses \textbf{full information} if \(H\) is the binary distribution on \(\{0,1\}\).
+This distribution, illustrated in \autoref{subfig:full}, fully reveals the match value: if the realized posterior is 1 (0), the match value must be high (low).
+Say that Seller uses \textbf{mixture information} if \(H\) has a mass point at \(1\) and is uniform on a single interval ending at \(1\).
+As shown in \autoref{subfig:mix}, mixture information, like uniform information, is noisy; however, when the realized posterior is \(1\), the match value must be high.
+The formal definitions of these information provision policies can be found in \Cref{ss:omitted-details}.

-For full information and mixture information, whenever \(p \le s/\xi\) and posterior \(w = 1\) realizes, Buyer would buy without search because \(w = 1 \ge p + 1 - s/\xi = p + \max a\).
-For this reason, I call any information provision policy with a mass point at the top of its support a \textbf{deterrence policy}: no matter what outside option distribution Nature chooses, such an information provision policy guarantees that Buyer buys immediately with strictly positive probability.